Townie (album): Townies EP

-Following the release of the album and its respective tour the band began teasing new material on their Instagram with snippets of a new song entitled "Fragile."
+Following the release of the album and its respective tour the band began teasing new material on their Instagram page with snippets of a new song named "Fragile."

-"Fragile" would later be released as the lead single on October 18, 2024 alongside three new tracks for the band's sixth EP entitled Townies serving as a direct follow up to Townie.
-The band described it as the sonic bridge between The Beautiful Liar and Townie with it being written before and after the band officially worked on their fourth album.
+"Fragile" would be released as the lead single on October 18, 2024, alongside three new tracks for the band's sixth EP Townies serving as a companion piece to Townie.
+The band described it as the sonic bridge between The Beautiful Liar and Townie with it being written prior and during the band's recording of their fourth album.

-The EP would later be integrated to the beginning of the original album on digital releases.
+The EP would be integrated to the beginning of the original album on digital re-releases.